 EDT 616 – Seminar in Educational Media (3 credits)

 EDT 545 – Information Security in the Educational Environment (3 credits)

 Electrical and Computer Engineering

 Any formally approved regular 500 and 600 level courses.

 Spatial Information Science and Engineering

-SIE 506 – Formal Foundations for Geographic Information Systems (1 credit -proposed)
+SIE 506 – Formal Foundations for Geographic Information Systems (1 credit)